naasking/Dapper.Compose/README.md

 # Installation

-The prerelease version are on nuget and fully functional.
+The prerelease version is on nuget and fully functional.
 Just install with:

     Install-Package Dapper.Compose -pre